How to Secure AI Coding Assistants Without Slowing Developers Down

 | Untrusted models | Inline model decoding that allows the models your AI security council approves and denies untrusted ones |

-| Tool and MCP attacks | Zero-Bypass MCP Gateway and AI Threat Prevention inspecting tool and MCP calls and blocking malicious actions in real time |
+| Tool and MCP attacks | Zero-Bypass MCP Gateway signing and verifying tool calls and blocking unsigned ones before they reach external systems |

 The goal is to keep the productivity and remove the exposure, which means meeting developers where they work instead of issuing blanket blocks (Aurascape, 2026):